GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 Following the template design, it is recommended that inputs are transformed into Beam Row and outputs are transformed from Beam Row.

+## Avro notes:

+* Verify that provided Data Schema parameter matches your data to avoid runtime errors.
+Elements failed to parse due to schema mismatch will not be saved into the deadletter destination.

 ### Ideas for Extensions